aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ---
 ### AWSVersion
-Software version must be set to "2022-04-02"
+Specifies the AWS compatibility version for the Shopfloor Connectivity Framework.
+Must be set to "2022-04-02" to ensure proper functionality and compatibility with AWS services.
+This string value is used to maintain version control and manage future updates and extensions to the framework.

 **Type**: String

-Used for compatibility with future extensions and updates

 ---
 ### AwsIotCredentialProviderClients
-Configuration for clients using the AWS IoT Credential Provider Service to obtain session credentials.
+Defines a map of configurations for clients that use AWS IoT Core's credential provider service to obtain temporary security credentials.
+Each entry in the map consists of a client identifier (String) paired with its corresponding credential provider configuration.
+This allows devices to authenticate using X.509 certificates instead of storing long-term AWS credentials, enhancing security by providing temporary, limited-privilege session [credentials for accessing AWS services](../sfc-aws-service-credentials.md).

 **Type**: Map[String,[AwsIotCredentialProviderClientConfiguration](./aws-iot-credential-provider-configuration.md)]

 ---
 ### ChangeFilters
-Filters that can be applied at source or channel value level to let pass values only if they have changed at all or an absolute or percentage from the previously passed value, or since a time interval.
+[ChangeFilters](../sfc-data-processing-filtering.md#data-change-filters) that control when data values pass through based on detected changes.
+Values only transmit when they meet specified change criteria: either an absolute difference, a percentage change from the previous value, or after a minimum time interval has elapsed.
+These filters can be applied at both source and individual channel levels to optimize data transmission by filtering out insignificant changes.

 **Type**: Map[String,[ChangeFilterConfiguration](./change-filter-configuration.md)